pettiboy/rust-url-shortener/README.md

 - Download `docker-compose.yml`
 - Create `.env` with a secure random password
+- Prompt for your domain name and configure Caddy
+- Generate Caddyfile with automatic SSL/TLS support
 - Configure all necessary settings

+**Before starting, make sure:**

+- Your domain's A record points to your server's IP address
+- Ports 80 and 443 are accessible (required for Let's Encrypt)

 Then start the service: